 After a long think and a short sleep, I have a new plan!
 I waken to a bright, sunny and cold morning.
 A minor adjustment to one of the instruments allows that to be programmed; a minor success but it feels like a huge one.
 Fortunately, Shawn Meredyk of Amundsen Science has the software programs I need and can connect to the equipment I tried yesterday.
 Another success!
 Things are looking up.
-I exchange the lifting hooks and suddenly the day gets brighter.
+I exchange the bridles and suddenly the day gets brighter.

 The following day brings more progress and meetings with the crew who will be responsible for deploying the landers.
 These familiarisation talks in the comfort of the tv lounge are important safety discussions.
 The crew need to know what the equipment is, where they can lift it from, tie safety lines to and which parts are sensitive or fragile.
 I have taken a number of photographs to illustrate the various talking points and the Mooring Engineer hosts the discussion, in French.